sigmike/peer4commit/README.md

     bundle exec rails runner "BalanceUpdater.work"
 ```

-To retreive commits and send tips on project that do not hold tips:
+To retrieve commits and send tips on project that do not hold tips:
 ```
     bundle exec rails runner "BitcoinTipper.work"
 ```